• Skip to primary navigation

 Remember, they will need a place to run and burn off energy and a moderate amount of upkeep.

-If you have the space and the ability to train them, then you will be hard-pressed to find a better family dog that will be around for years to come.
+If you have the space and the ability to train them, you will be hard-pressed to find a better family dog that will last for years to come.

 Always remember that choosing a new dog is a long-term commitment that should not be made lightly.